 National regulatory bodies such as OSHA and CSA outline general air quality requirements for the protection of workers.
 Certain industries may also impose their own requirements and restrictions regarding breathing air quality.

-The specifications will vary depending on materials being handled and what operations you’re conducting therefore it is important to be aware of the standards in your particular industry.
+The specifications will vary depending on the materials being handled and what operations you’re conducting therefore it is important to be aware of the standards in your particular industry.

 If you’re wondering Can you use standard compressed air as a breathing air compressor? please visit our page dedicated to answering this question for you!